ds-horizon/delivr-sdk-ota/README.md

 4. Upload your JS bundle (see [Creating the JavaScript bundle](#creating-the-javascript-bundle-hermes)).
 5. Set the target app version for this release.
 6. Choose a rollout percentage.
-7. Click Launch Release to publish the CodePush update.
+7. Click Launch Release to publish the DOTA update.

 Manage releases:
 - To increase/decrease rollout or halt a release, go to the Deployments tab and select the deployment you want to manage.